espeson/espeson.github.io/README.md

 ## Welcome to espeson's personal webpage

 Welcome!
-I’m an undergraduate student at Duke Kunshan University and a student worker at Environmental Research Center.
-Before coming to DKU, I was a student at Suzhou High School Affiliated to Xi’an Jiaotong University.
+I’m an undergraduate student at Duke Kunshan University.

 ### Coder